danielSbastos/til/git/instabweb-for-gui.md

 > git-instaweb - Instantly browse your working repository in gitweb

 Pretty awesome, we can browse commits, see the diffs, browse for the authors, branches and so on.
-By default, instaweb uses `httpd` as the web server, but you can specify any other, like Ruby's Webrick
+By default, instaweb uses `httpd` as the web server, but you can specify any other, like Ruby's Webrick, and opens on port 1234 locally.

 To start, enter a git repository and execute